At a glance

 Work under supervision until you’ve gained enough experience to take control

 Be posted wherever the British Army has aircraft

 Promote to Lance Corporal on successful completion of your Aircraft Technician training

 Regular (full time)

-GCSE Grade A–C/9-4 in at least English Language, Maths and Science
+GCSE Grade A–C/9-4, or equivalent qualifications, in at least English Language, Maths and Science